liarjo/genieExperimental/README.md

 # Genie Experimental Project

-This project integrates Azure AI and Databricks Genie to create an interactive application for querying and managing data.
+This project integrates Azure AI and Azure Databricks Genie to create an interactive application for querying and managing data.
 Below is a description of the key files in this project.

 ---